diegofss11/contact-list-application/README.md

 The application is hosted in (http://localhost:9000/)

-* To run the node API server
+* To run the node REST API server

     ```
     cd contact-list-application